tghamm/Anthropic.SDK/README.md

 You can load the API Key from an environment variable named `ANTHROPIC_API_KEY` by default.
 Alternatively, you can supply it as a string to the `AnthropicClient` constructor.

-## IHttpClientFactory
+## HttpClient

-The `AnthropicClient` can optionally take an `IHttpClientFactory`, which allows you to control elements such as retries and timeouts.
+The `AnthropicClient` can optionally take a custom `HttpClient`, which allows you to control elements such as retries and timeouts.

 ## Usage